 - anal irritation, infection, and discomfort

-- worsening of preexisting health conditions of the digestive system
+- worsening of preexisting digestive system conditions

 - indigestion, diarrhea, and constipation

-- overdose
+- increased risk of overdose

 Serotonin Syndrome

 DMT has a chemical structure similar to serotonin.
 The drug has chemical effects on the brain’s serotonin receptors and may lead to the life-threatening development of serotonin syndrome.
+This is especially true when interacting with other common prescription medications, such as antidepressants.

 Serotonin syndrome occurs when the body is exposed to an excessive amount of serotonin.
 The condition is often caused when combining antidepressants with other drugs.